-For background information about uploading files using FTP and access to other FTP configuration guides, please read out the FTP Overview article.
+For background information about uploading files using FTP and access to other FTP configuration guides, please see this FTP Overview article.

-Exclusions: Please refer to this article for unsupported characters and excluded file types that will not be synced.
+Exclusions: Please refer to this article for unsupported characters and excluded file types that will not be transferred.

 - Install the latest version of WinSCP.
 Opt for the commander mode during the install wizard.

 - On the New Site page, choose FTP from the File Protocol drop-down.